colinmurphy1/colinmurphy1.github.io/content/posts/mikrotik-wireless-bridge.md

 I will be connecting over 5GHz, so I will be using wlan2, the 5GHz radio.
 It has been enabled, as `disabled=no` is set.
-The 2.4GHz radio is disabled in this configuration as 5GHz has better throughput, especially as we will be connecting using 802.11ac Wi-Fi.
+The 2.4GHz radio is disabled in this configuration as 5GHz offers better bandwidth, especially as we will be connecting using 802.11ac Wi-Fi.
 These settings are used for the United States, so you will probably want to change this to your country's [regulatory domain][0].

 **One thing worth noting**, MikroTik [does not recommend][1] using the `station-psuedobridge` wireless mode as it does not support layer 2 bridging.